What Is Copywriting, and Do I Need It for My Business?

 A copywriter's job is to inherit the brand voice of every business they write for and infuse purpose into every word on a page.

-Copywriters translate your brand to your target audience through consumable content like blog posts, sales pages, social media captions, email marketing campaigns, ebooks, etc.
+Copywriters translate your brand to your target audience through consumable content such as blog posts, sales pages, social media captions, email marketing campaigns, and ebooks.

-Do you know what the common denominator is of every successful brand?
-They communicate content using a distinct tone of voice as if the brand was a recognizable person.
-The people behind that voice are none-other-than: copywriters!
+Do you know what the common denominator is for every successful brand?
+They communicate content using a distinct tone of voice as if the brand were a recognizable person.
+The people behind that voice are none other than copywriters!

 Examples are always helpful, so let’s use Mailchimp’s voice and tone style guide.
 Whenever email marketing company Mailchimp writes copy, it wants to communicate content with an informal tone that is: